 Our romantic relationships play a key role in our lives and wellbeing.
 When they aren’t working well it can affect us profoundly in all areas of our lives.
 Influenced by the PACT model for couples counseling (Stan Tatkin), Imago therapy (Harville Hendrix) and Emotional Focused Therapy (Sue Johnson) I take a holistic approach towards couples counseling.
-This approach includes a deep understanding of childhood wounding and attachment dynamics, communication styles, fight- flight and freeze responses and intimacy and sexuality.
+This approach includes a deep understanding of childhood wounding and attachment dynamics, communication styles, fight, flight and freeze responses as well as intimacy and sexuality.

 By stepping into a couples counseling process you are investing in the relationship but also getting the chance to heal the parts of yourself that this relationship has brought to light.
 This challenging process is an opportunity to heal both oneself and the relationship and open up new levels of satisfaction, love and enjoyment.

 There is no need to wait for years of frustration, hurt and animosity to build up before reaching out for couples counseling.
 It’s best to reach out before then to help the relationship get the support it needs to succeed and thrive.